alexKleider/phInfo/README.md

 (rather than inside its own directory) then change the command to the following:

-        rsync -av /mnt/Static/* /var/www/static/
+        rsync -av /mnt/Static/* /var/www/static
+        # for AdvUsr: substitute the following instead:
+        rsync -av ${MOUNT_POINT}/* ${DIR4STATIC}

-If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" in the URL window of a browser running on a WiFi client machine will result in your content being displayed.
+If your server is the `Raspberry Pi` set up as described here, then entering "rachel.lan" (AdvUser: LIBRARY_URL) in the URL window of a browser running on a WiFi client machine will result in your content being displayed.

 ### Add Another Static Content Site